timjzee/diglinplus/README.md

 # MongoDB connection string
 CONNECT_STR=mongodb://yourconnectionstring
 ```
-- If you want to continue development of this repo you should probably get a local copy of the database, so you're not constantly pulling the entire database over the internet:
+- If you want to continue development of this repo you should probably get a local copy of the database, so you're not constantly pulling the entire database over the internet.
+On macOS you would do:
     - start local mongodb server `brew services start mongodb-community@6.0`
     - `mongodump --uri "mongodb://yourconnectionstring" --out "/path/to/databaseDump"`
     - `mongorestore --db progress /path/to/databaseDump/progress`